productlabllc/na-my-file-client/src/assets/md-translations/terms-of-use/en-us.md

 **II.
 Purpose**

 a.
-The City has created My File to provide a free, simple, and secure tool for New Yorkers to store and share any documents required by City agencies to apply for City programs and benefits; to reduce the overall effort expended by residents to retrieve and produce documentation necessary to receive services from the City; and to improve the provision of government services.<br />
+The City has created My File to provide a free, simple, and secure tool for users to store and share any documents required by City agencies to apply for City programs and benefits; to reduce the overall effort expended by residents to retrieve and produce documentation necessary to receive services from the City; and to improve the provision of government services.<br />
 b.
 Users may use My File to:<br />
 i. store documents that may be needed to apply for City services;<br />
 ii. share documents with City agencies; and<br />